Suryabezap/Email-Classification/README.md

 This project is a web-based system that helps automate the classification of support emails for a company's service desk team.
 It intelligently assigns incoming emails to one of the following categories:

-🚨 Incident – Something broken or service not working.
+🚨 Incident

-🙋 Request – Asking for access, info, or assistance.
+🙋 Request

-⚙️ Problem – Root cause analysis of repeated incidents.
+⚙️ Problem

-🔁 Change – Proposing or approving a change in the system.
+🔁 Change

 To maintain user privacy, the system first masks any sensitive personal information (PII) in the email before classification.
 The masked entities include: